 Greasing Parchment Paper

-Now you might be wondering why we’re talking about greasing the parchment paper when we’ve just told you that it’s unnecessary.
+You might be wondering why we’re talking about greasing the parchment paper when we’ve just told you it’s unnecessary.
 Well, there is one use for grease that can be very beneficial during the baking process – an adhesive.

 This isn’t always necessary, but it often helps to prevent the paper from folding under the weight of the mixture.